Ear plug: types, symptoms and removal methods. Sulfur plug - causes, symptoms, ways to get rid of it at home

 • If there is a defect in the eardrum.

 Hydrogen peroxide should be used with caution as it can burn the skin of the external auditory canal and/or eardrum.
-Therefore, if during the procedure there is a pronounced burning sensation and pain in the ear, stop it and be sure to consult an ENT doctor.
+Therefore, if during the procedure there is a severe burning sensation and pain in the ear, stop it and be sure to consult an ENT doctor.

-How to wash the sulfur plug?
+How to rinse wax plug?

-• With the help of Janet's syringe, the capacity of which is 100-200 ml.
+• Using a Janet syringe, the capacity of which is 100-200 ml.

-• Used electronic irrigator(Propluse 4th generation) - a new technique that has found wide application.
+• An electronic irrigator is used(Propluse 4th generation) is a new technique that has found wide application.

 The effectiveness of the procedure is based on the pulsed nature of the jet supply, as well as the ability to regulate its pressure.
-This ensures complete, painless and safe removal of the sulfur plug.
+This ensures complete, painless and safe removal of the wax plug.

 • The presence of acute or chronic otitis media.

-• Past purulent otitis media.
+• Previous history of purulent otitis media.

-How do doctors remove sulfuric plug?
+How do doctors remove wax plug?

 Carrying out the procedure: